-Aretha Franklin.
-Etta James.
-The Temptations.
-Just what you would expect to be playing at a 1960s prom.
-Yet the song that drew the most bodies to the dance floor was "The Wobble."
+A prom delayed – The music included songs by Aretha Franklin, Etta James, The Temptations, just what you would expect at a 1960s prom.
+But the song that drew the most bodies to the dance floor was "The Wobble,"